The Depths of Finer Things

 This is what he wanted to teach me all along.

 Because we all have to leave someday.
 The place where people are familiar.
 The place where sights and sounds and smells and tastes (and touches) are familiar.
 Leave this place we call home.
 Go somewhere new where they’ll call you a stranger.
 You’ll know for certain then what you really have.
-You’ll know then, when all you have is your body and nothing-else-but-that, who you really are inside.
+You’ll know then, when all you have is your body and nothing-else, who you really are inside.
 And this is an important lesson.
 I thank him for it every-day.

 The City